AriaCrestia/task-tracker/README.md

 Good for tracking tasks to be done in the moment.

 # Notes
-- Currently only available for Windows
+- Only available for Windows
 - Limit of 10 tasks
 - No dark mode
+- Will not be updated in the future.